djw11192/gametime-checkout/README.md

 ---

+## Tradeoffs

+- **In-memory stores, not Postgres/Redis** — fast to build and test; the race-condition guards (`putIfVersion`, idempotency claims) are written to map directly onto what Redis gives for free (`EXPIRE`, Lua scripts) — see *What I'd do differently* → Data storage.
+- **NextJS over React + Vite** - chose NextJS to address the prompt more closely at expense of faster dev/builds and simpler mental model.
+- **SSE, not WebSockets** — the right call for one-way updates today, but it caps this at a single server; scaling out needs a pub/sub fan-out layer (see *The live channel*).
+- **No hard hold on inventory** — matches how a secondary marketplace actually behaves, at the cost of needing release-on-failure logic for holds that lose the race (see *Stale inventory*).
+- **Timestamp tiebreak assumes one server clock** — multiple servers would need a real sequence number instead (see *Picking the newest update*).
+- **Short retention window, not permanent storage** — keeps memory bounded, but a completed session is only viewable for a limited time afterward (see *Retention*).
+- **Checkout id in the URL is the entire resume mechanism** — no auth, so anyone with the link can open the session; intentional for a prototype (see *What I'd do differently* → Auth).

+---

 ## Analytics

-**Product analytics (Mixpanel, PostHog).** Funnels, retention and cohorts with no pipeline to run, and a PM can ask a new question without an engineer.
-But a client-side library loses events to ad blockers and to Safari's tracking protection, and on a checkout the fans you lose are exactly the ones you care about — privacy-conscious, Safari, mobile.
-Worse here specifically: web plus a native app means two client libraries and a vendor guessing which device is which person, and *that guess is the exact thing being measured*.
-Building the continuity number on top of it would measure the vendor's heuristic as much as the feature.
+**Product analytics (Mixpanel, PostHog)** answers exploratory questions fast — no pipeline, no engineer required for a new funnel.
+But a client-side library loses events to ad blockers and Safari's tracking protection, disproportionately from the fans this feature is for.
+Worse here
+specifically: web plus a native app means two client libraries and a vendor *guessing* which device is which person — exactly the thing continuity is supposed to measure.

-**Our own capture endpoint → Pub/Sub → BigQuery.** Emitted server-side, so nothing is blocked and there is no guessing which device belongs to which person — the session id already links them, which is the point of the whole design.
-It lands in the same warehouse as orders, listings and payments, so "did multi-surface sessions convert better" is one SQL join rather than a vendor export.
+**A server-side capture endpoint → Pub/Sub → BigQuery** avoids both problems: nothing is blocked, and the session id already links devices, so there's no guessing.
+It also lands in the same warehouse as orders and listings, making "did multi-surface sessions convert better" one SQL join.

 **Where I'd land:** both, split by whether the number has to agree with money.
-Product analytics for exploratory funnels, where being able to ask quickly beats being complete and some loss is tolerable.
-The warehouse stream for conversion rate, duplicates blocked and drift accepted — those have to match the orders table exactly.
+Product analytics for exploratory funnels, where speed beats completeness.
+The warehouse stream for anything that has to match the orders table exactly — conversion rate, duplicates blocked, drift accepted.

 ---

-### Out of scope
+## Out of scope & what I'd do differently

-Left out on purpose, to keep this a focused slice rather than a shallow checkout clone:
+Left out on purpose, to keep this a focused slice rather than a shallow checkout clone — this doubles as the "with more time" list:

-- **Payment** — stubbed behind a `PaymentProvider` interface with approve / decline / pending / error
+- **Payment** — stubbed behind a `PaymentProvider` interface with approve / decline / pending /
-  modes.
-No forms, no real payment processor.
+  error modes.
+No forms, no real processor.
-- **Auth** — In a real product, we would create a tokenized version of the checkout id.
-For an unauthenticated user, this works fine for loading the checkout session, but we would exclude any user-specific data (name, address, billing).
-For an authenticated user, the second device would send our JWT auth token in a header and our backend would validate that the session belongs to that user.
+- **Auth** — a tokenized version of the checkout id.
+Unauthenticated, that's enough to load the session while excluding user-specific data (name, address, billing).
+Authenticated, the second device sends our JWT in a header and the backend validates the session belongs to that user.
-- **Message broker** — Thinking of things like audit logs, moving data to a data warehouse, and notifications such as order confirmation.
-We want to use something like pub/sub or Kafka to offload this work to other services or processes.
+- **Message broker** — pub/sub or Kafka to offload audit logs, warehouse writes, and notifications (order confirmation) to other processes instead of doing them inline.
 - **Analytics aggregation** — the events are in the codebase as an example.
-We'd most likely use a third-party service like Posthog or Mixpanel for detailed frontend user behavior, while still using pub/sub to BigQuery for other metrics.
-See the ""
+In practice: a third-party tool (PostHog/Mixpanel) for frontend behavior, plus pub/sub → BigQuery for metrics that need to match the orders table (see *Analytics* above).
-- **Data Storage** - In a real product I would use Postgres as my main database and Redis for checkout sessions and transaction locks.
-We would want to look into proper indexing, using TTLs, redis as a cache layer, etc.
+- **Data storage** — Postgres as the primary database, Redis for checkout sessions; with real indexing, TTLs, and Redis as a cache layer.
-- **Event Search** - For a product at the scale of Gametime, I would want to use something like ElasticSearch for the events page.
-This assumes I need complex querying and search capability, which I think we would need.
+- **Event search** — something like Elasticsearch for the events page, once it needs real querying and search rather than a simple list.
-- **Multiple Servers** - If our api service is horizontally scaled, we need to revise how SSE works.
-One device can be connected to server A while the other is connected to server B. With something like pub/sub, we can ensure both servers are broadcasting SSE to the appropriate connections.
+- **Multiple servers** — horizontally scaling the API means one device can be on server A while the other is on server B; SSE needs pub/sub to broadcast across both.
-- **Accessibility** - We would need to do a more thorough review or use third-party tools.
+- **Accessibility** — a proper audit, likely with third-party tooling.
-- **Time Issues** - Handling different timezones and device time issues.
+- **Time zones and device clocks** — handling both correctly across surfaces.
+- **More testing** - I kept tests simple and tried focusing on some of the key scenarios.
+I could be more thorough and write e2e tests

 ## Agent Usage